plausible/docs/docs/proxy/guides/cloudflare.md

 ## Step 1: Create a worker

 In your Cloudflare account, go into the ['Workers' section](https://dash.cloudflare.com/?to=/:account/workers).
 On the workers page, click on 'Create a Worker' to start configuring your proxy.
 Next, you'll see a page where you can edit the code for your edge worker.
-Remove the default code and paste the following code instead:
+Remove the default code that Cloudflare presents and paste the following code instead.
+You do not need to make any edits to this code.

 ```js
 const ScriptName = '/js/script.js';